trixi-framework/TrixiParticles.jl/docs/src/systems/weakly_compressible_sph.md

 ![particle_shifting](https://github.com/user-attachments/assets/70892b0b-af36-4531-b328-f73e63a5e33c)
 At higher resolutions, PST alone is not effective anymore; see the figure in [Tensile Instability Control](@ref tic).
-We generally recommend using PST and Tensile Instability Control together in such a simulation.
+We recommend using PST and Tensile Instability Control together in such simulations.

 ### Mathematical formulation